 - Trains: 1

 At 10 o’clock from Chicago and a six-hour drive away is Minneapolis.
 Like Cleveland, it’s farther than other cities on this list but still theoretically accessible by a simple train ride.
-The city is relatively forward-looking in its adoption of urban rail and housing policies, though I’m not too sure where St. Paul falls on this spectrum.
-Still, the Chicago & North Western Trains used to travel here, as well.
+The city is relatively forward-looking in its adoption of urban rail and housing policies.
+The Chicago & North Western trains used to travel here, as well.
 Today, the only Amtrak trains that go here are making a pass-through stop en route to the Pacific Northwest.
 When the only trains are those making a 2,000-mile trip, the number of trains you’ll get on a daily basis is few and far between.
 The number of flights to Minneapolis-St. Paul is remarkably high for such a short distance at 36.
 Many of these are Delta flights, no doubt a legacy from the former Northwest Airlines.
 Still, one can wonder that if there were more train trips along this route that the number of flights would be pared.

 Chicago to Madison

 - Flights: 6